autodesk-platform-services/aps-tutorials-website/docs/tutorials/simple-viewer/nodejs/viewer.md

 The script is an [ES6 module](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules)
-that exports two functions, `initViewer` that will create a new instance of Forge Viewer in the specified DOM container, and `loadModel` which can load a specific model to the viewer.
+that exports two functions, `initViewer` that will create a new instance of Forge Viewer in the specified DOM container, and `loadModel` which will load a specific model to the viewer.

 ## Application logic